Donelongo/flutter-2024-proj/readme.md

-# Flutter 2024 Project
+# Echo notes app

-This project aims to develop a Flutter application that is collaborative notes with chat functionality:
+This project aims to develop a Flutter application that is collaborative notes with chat functionality with features:

-- Authentication
+- Authentication and authorization
-- Authorization
-- User Registration
+- User Registration and role assignment
-- Role Assignment(user and admin)
-- Notes feature with crud abilities
-- chat feature with crud abilities
+- Note feature: users will have the ability to create, edit, read and delete the notes
+- chat feature: users will have the ability to create chat with other users, read the chats edit their chats and delete them too.

 | Name            | ID          |